 There are many foods that are good sources of copper: sunflower seeds, beer, chocolate, wheat bran, liver, blackstrap molasses, nuts, cocoa, oysters, lobster, green olives, and black pepper.
 By including these comestibles in your diet, you can help provide your body with the essential daily doses of copper it requires.

-Having enough iron in your diet is important to keep your feeling full of energy and keep your body’s immune system functioning at its best.
+Having enough iron in your diet is important to keep you feeling full of energy; and, also to keep your body’s immune system functioning at its best.
 One of iron’s most vital functions in the body is to help hemoglobin carry oxygen to the red blood cells.
-The red blood cells than transfer this oxygen to tissues throughout the body.
+The red blood cells then transfer this oxygen to tissues throughout the body.
 Your muscles take oxygen from the blood to produce energy; consequently, you need iron to help invigorate your muscles with oxygen.

 Some experts hypothesize that a build up of iron in the body can eventually damage your heart.
 This theory has yet to be totally confirmed by hard evidence, but there are some findings that seem to legitimize the claim that excess iron can damage the heart.

 Consuming comestibles rich in iron is an excellent way to provide your body with the iron it needs.
 Some foods to include in your diet that contain iron include: fortified breakfast cereal, braised beef liver, pumpkin seeds, bran cereal, lean sirloin, kidney beans, and lima beans.